rern/RuneAudio_Addons/guideline.md

 - (update)         - none
   - use 'uninstall > install' to update
   - different `version` in this file and install file will show update button
-  - `exit 1` for 'already installed' check to stop reinstall from running
+  - `exit 1` for 'not found' check in uninstall to stop reinstall from running

 **install script**
 ```sh